 Bluehost vs. HostGator Conclusion

-If you want phone support and/or a cleaner experience – then I’d go with Bluehost.
+If you value smooth onboarding and a seamless user experience, then I’d go with Bluehost.